Cascade, Iowa: Education

 All public school students living in Cascade are zoned to schools in the Western Dubuque Community School District.
 Students first attend Cascade Elementary School for grades K-5, then the consolidated Cascade Junior-Senior High School for grades 6-12 (both in Cascade).

-The Cascade Elementary building, on Highway 151, has a capacity of 420 students, and houses them in 14 general classrooms and two special education classrooms.
+The Cascade Elementary building, on First Ave E, has a capacity of 420 students, and houses them in 14 general classrooms and two special education classrooms.
 In 1961, the school was constructed.
 In 1993 and 2002, it received additional space.
 In 2017, it had 282 students.

 Cascade has a private school.
 Parochial school students attend Aquin Elementary School (in Cascade) for grades K-8, then Beckman High School (in Dyersville) for grades 9–12.
 These schools are affiliated with the Roman Catholic Church, and are a part of the Roman Catholic Archdiocese of Dubuque.